apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ### 3.4.
 AutoScheduler-style Design Space Generation

-AutoScheduler (Ansor) generates schedule templates by applying their SearchRules to each stage.
+AutoScheduler (Ansor) generates schedule templates by applying a set of **SearchRule** to each stage.
 SearchRule analyzes TE and eagerly trigger schedule primitives accordingly in its internally maintained mini IR.